How we create an inclusive working environment

 Across the Tesco group we are building an inclusive workplace, a place to actively celebrate the cultures, personalities and preferences of our colleagues – who in turn help to build the success of our business, and reflect the diversity of the communities we serve.

-The Tesco PLC Board is fully committed to building an increasingly diverse business where all colleagues are given equal opportunities through recruitment, training and development and actively champion and support our Colleague Networks and training on the importance of Inclusion.
+The Tesco PLC Board is fully committed to building an increasingly diverse business where all colleagues are given equal opportunities through recruitment, learning and development and actively champion and support our Colleague Networks and training on the importance of Inclusion.

 All of our applicants and colleagues will be treated fairly and as such we have a zero tolerance approach to bullying, discrimination or harassment of any kind at Tesco.